Google announces India antitrust ruling driving up costs for app developers - ExBulletin

 Google announces India antitrust ruling driving up costs for app developers

+In October, the CCI fined Google $161 million for abusing its dominant position in Android.

-(Reuters) – Alphabet’s Google said on Friday that a new Indian antitrust order to change how it sells its Android platform will raise costs for app developers, device makers and, as a result, consumers. rice field.
+Google, owned by Alphabet Inc., said on Friday that India’s new antitrust order to change how it sells its Android platform will raise costs for app developers, device makers and consequently consumers.

 India’s Competition Commission (CCI) fined Google $161 million in October for abusing its dominant position in Android and forced it to change restrictions imposed on smartphone makers on pre-installing apps.
 I asked.